alainhaldi/blog-validating/blog-backend/README-backend.md

     docker run --name blog-backend -p 8080:8080 --network blog-nw -e KAFKA_BOOTSTRAP_SERVERS=redpanda-2:9092 -e QUARKUS_DATASOURCE_USERNAME=dbuser -e QUARKUS_DATASOURCE_PASSWORD=dbuser -e QUARKUS_DATASOURCE_JDBC_URL=jdbc:mysql://blog-mysql:3306/blogdb -d quarkus/blog-backend:latest
     ```

-# Testing
+# Testing-Workshop

 ## BlogServiceTest

 - In order to test the Service reliable, I used mockito.
 Mockito creates dummy version of the repository and makes therefore sure we can test with a isolated repository.
-- You can start the tests with
+- You can start the tests with:

 ```
 mvn clean test